skywind3000/z.lua/README.md

   Since the last segment of a path is always easier to be recalled, it is sane to give it higher priority.
 You can also achieve this by typing `"z space$"` in both methods, but `"z wo"` is easier to type.

-- cd to the existent path if there is no match.
+- cd to the existent path if there is no match:

   Sometimes if you use: